-Top 10 Tunes For Walking Down The Aisle
+Top 10 Songs For Walking Down The Aisle

 That short walk down the aisle is probably one that you've been dreaming of since you were a little girl with a pillowcase on your head, strutting down the corridor at home.
 It's the first steps to the rest of your life, one filled with butterflies and excitement and maybe a few tears!
 It's also the first time your groom (unless they do a 'first look') and most of your guests will see you.
 Your choice of music, therefore, needs to not only mark your arrival, but also set the tone for the day be it whimsical and romantic, modern and groovy, or traditionally jubilant.

 Taking a sample of 300 brides who got married in the UK last year, we have compiled the top 10 most popular songs/pieces for brides to walk down the aisle to:

 The overwhelming favourite, and it's easy to understand why!
 Traditionally played by a string quartet but with great arrangements for other soloists and groups, this traditional piece from the late 17th Century fits perfectly with the arrival of the bride mainly due to its ability to sound great at any speed and having perfect stopping points (every 2 bars) to cater for different lengths of aisle.